You don’t often hear this side of the Walmart story (H/T Carpe Diem). Here are a few of the things this former Walmart employee had to say:

 If you work for company that does not do a good job of training and developing its people*, the performance appraisal process functions about as effectively as a New Years resolution treadmill.
 It doesn’t.
-It collects dust for a year, then there’s a flurry of activity for a short period, with a lot of surprises, and it’s forgotten again for another year.
+It collects dust for a year, then there’s a flurry of activity for a short period and it’s forgotten again for another year.

 If you work for a company or boss that does a good job of training and developing people**, then the performance appraisal process is superfluous.
 Good performance feedback occurs regularly.
 These are like the fitness people who don’t need a New Years resolution to encourage them to stay in shape.
-They have established the behavior and priority for associate development and the performance appraisal process becomes one of housekeeping and documentation.
+They have established the behavior and priority to exercise and these companies maintain the the behavior and priority for associate development.
+So, performance appraisal process becomes one of housekeeping and documentation.

 Here’s how to tell which type of company you work for: